bugsurfer/parking-lot/README.md

 How to Run?

-Step 1: Go inside the parking Lot
+Step 1: Go inside the parking Lot (Which contain bin, parking_lot(this contains the ource code) and ReadMe File)

 Step 2: Run bin/setup